By Dr. Steve C. Imber

 Why should you request an IEE?

 Why do parents seek an IEE?
 Parents seek an IEE because a school district’s evaluation concludes that a child has no disability and is not entitled to special education services.
 In some cases, a school district will identify a child as having a disability, but the parents do not agree.
 Parents may believe that the school’s evaluation was not thorough or failed to evaluate their child in all areas of the suspected disabilities.
 Parents may also believe that school district personnel are not qualified or experienced enough to evaluate their child’s skills given the child’s disabilities.
-And, in some cases, what we have is a failure to communicate, i.e. school personnel and parents are not on the same page.
+And, in some cases, what we have is a failure to communicate, i.e., school personnel and parents are not on the same page.

-With regard to matters of inclusion, some parents have exercised their right to have an IEE when the district’s evaluation demonstrates little or no progress within a general education setting and proposes a more restrictive environment.
+About matters of inclusion, some parents have exercised their right to have an IEE when the district’s evaluation demonstrates little or no progress within a general education setting and proposes a more restrictive environment.
 Parents may disagree with the results of the school’s evaluation and obtain a second, independent opinion in the hopes of demonstrating that further progress has been achieved than is indicated by the school’s evaluation.

 In some cases, parents may believe that their child will not be successful in a class of 24 students for a variety of reasons.
 The parents may seek an IEE to assess the general education program as well as a proposed special education setting.